 The boat's lightweight was the icing on the cake.
 The 9 mm floor felt very rigid and the 5 mm sides seem to be strong enough.

 I will try some more experimenting with seat locations and height the next trip.
 Right now the 8" high seat felt the best.
 Not for stability but it lowered my legs and allowed my knees to lean against the combing.
-The center of the seat is 18' behind center as is the widest beam.
+The center of the seat is 18" behind center.

 I'd say you have the design about perfected.
 IF you wanted to pick the stern up some, you could make it wider and/or add more flair behind center.
 That may create a bit more resistance, but there are almost no free lunches in boat design.